Blogs/MVP Development/What’s the First Step in App Development? Prototype or MVP Development or Proof of Concept (PoC)

 Why would they pay a subscription, when they could pay per charge?

-At what scale would charging companies be interested to partner with you and what bulk rates can you get from them?
+At what scale would charging companies be interested in partnering with you and what bulk rates can you get from them?

 Technical feasibility check :